eugeneyuchunlin/shift-schedule-builder/README.md

 The constraint is for employees' days off welfare.
 The employees working in graveyard shifts need to have days off in a range.

-*This constraint is now avaliable in v0.2, but it would be overhauled in the future.
+*This constraint is now available in v0.2, but it will be overhauled in the future.
 Since this feature is not general enough.
 The number "7" should be replaced with a variable.*

 ## Execute

 ### Preliminary Setup

-Please make sure you have **[Docker](https://www.python.org/)**, and **[Node.js](https://nodejs.org/en)** install on your computer.
+Please make sure you have **[Docker](https://www.python.org/)** installed on your computer.

-If you use **MacOS**, I recommend you install packages by using the [HomeBrew](https://brew.sh/) package manager.

-Here's the recommended version of Python and Node.js
-* Python 3.11.4
-* Node.js: v20.4.0

 ### Setup keys and the database connection config

+Prior to deploying this application, you might have to apply for a MongoDB Altas account and use GitHub OAuth.
+The 3-party authorization is implemented by using [NextAuth.js](https://next-auth.js.org/) library.
+Check it out for details before editing the configuration files described below.
+The details of auth and data adapter are written in this directory [https://github.com/yuchun1214/shift-schedule-builder/tree/main/sched-helper/lib](https://github.com/yuchun1214/shift-schedule-builder/tree/main/sched-helper/lib)

 #### Computation Backend